camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

 The client subscribes to the topic and fetches continuously for newly appearing External Tasks provided by the Workflow Engine.
 Each fetched External Task is marked with a temporary lock.
 Like this, no other clients can work on this certain External Task in the meanwhile.
+A lock is valid for the specified period of time and can be extended.

-When setting up a new topic subscription, some mandatory configurations like topic name, lock duration and handler need to be specified.
+When setting up a new topic subscription, it is mandatory to specify the topic name and a handler function.
-Once a topic has been subscribed, the client starts immediately to fetch and lock External Tasks.
-A lock is valid for the specified period of time.
+Once a topic has been subscribed, the client can start receiving work items by polling the process engine’s API.
-The External Task is now invisible for other clients and cannot be locked again.
-As soon as the lock duration expires, actions cannot be applied to the External Task anymore.
-In this case, the External Task is released and available again for being fetched and locked by any client.

 ### Handler
-Handlers can be used to implement custom routines which are invoked whenever an External Task is fetched and locked successfully.
+Handlers can be used to implement custom methods which are invoked whenever an External Task is fetched and locked successfully.
 For each topic subscription a External Task handler interface is provided.

 ### Completing Tasks
-Once the custom routines specified in the handler are completed, the External Task can be completed.
+Once the custom methods specified in the handler are completed, the External Task can be completed.
 This means for the Workflow Engine that the execution will move on.
 For this purpose, all supported implementations have a `complete` method which can be called within the handler function.
 However, the
 External Task can only be completed, if it is currently locked by the client.

 ### Extending the Lock Duration of Tasks
-Sometimes the completion of custom routines takes longer than expected.
+Sometimes the completion of custom methods takes longer than expected.
 In this case the lock duration needs to be extended.
 This action can be performed by calling a `extendLock` method passing the new lock duration.
 The lock duration can only be extended, if the External Task is currently locked by the client.